-In the event of any major spill in which fluid may enter the cabinet, the user is responsible to ensure that a leakage current test is performed before reusing the device.
-The test is necessary to avoid the risk of electrical shock and should be conducted by a Haemonetics trained technician.
+In the event of any major spill in which fluid enters the centrifuge or suction pump, a leakage current test should be performed before re-using the device.
+To avoid the risk of electrical shock, the test should be conducted by an on-site biomedical or clinical engineer.

-The user of the Cell Saver Elite device needs to perform routine cleaning procedures of certain key components to maintain the optimal performance of the device.
+The user needs to perform routine cleaning procedures of certain key components to maintain the optimal performance of the device.
 Haemonetics recommends cleaning the device on an as-needed basis.
 Frequency of cleaning for each individual device depends on the number of procedures performed.
-The user should inspect the device after each use and determine if more frequent cleaning is required.
-There is no suggested preventative maintenance schedule for the Cell Saver Elite system due to its inherent self-evaluating structure and design.
-Routine cleaning should suffice, and a leakage current test should be done whenever service requires disassembly of the device's internal components.
+You should inspect the device after each use and determine if more frequent cleaning is required.
+There is no suggested preventative maintenance schedule for the Cell Saver Elite+ system due to its inherent self-evaluating structure and design.
+Routine cleaning should suffice.